Song-of-the-Week/SongOfTheWeekInfra/README.md

     * `ssh-keygen`, call it whatever you want, no password
     * Ensure you `terragrunt apply` on `deployments/<env>/secrets
     * Manually upload the secrets to the public and private secrets

+* Manually register domain in Route53.
+You will need to access that in the `network/r53.tf` file